 Installing and Safety Tips of CB Coax Cable

-- If you’re connecting your cable to and elevated antenna (such as on your house’s roof) always observe safety.
+- If you’re connecting your cable to an elevated antenna (such as on your house’s roof) always observe safety.
 Wear protective gear and never try to work alone.

-If you’re looking for a new cb coax cable, the Wilson 305-830 is worth considering.
-This 18 foot cable is designed for use both indoors and outdoors.
+If you’re looking for a new CB radio coax cable, the Wilson 305-830 coax cable is worth considering.
+This 18-foot cable is designed for use both indoors and outdoors.
 Installation is easy thanks to the included PL-259/FME connectors.
 Given its quality and durability, it’s also quite affordable when compared to competing models.